 Victoria Harbour, whose deep waters separate Hong Kong Island from Kowloon, boasts one of the most beautiful skylines in the world.
 Regardless of which side you are on, the view never fails to impress, with towering green mountains, sparkling skyscrapers, and a constant flow of ships, giving the harbour a great energy.

-Over in Tsim Sha Tsui (TST), the best place to take in the harbour view is from the observation deck next to the Star Ferry Terminal, or from the nearby Avenue of Stars, a pedestrian boulevard along the waterfront, honoring Hong Kong’s film stars.
+Over in Tsim Sha Tsui (TST), the best place to take in the harbour view is from the observation deck next to the Star Ferry Terminal.
+This waterfront promenade is a lovely open space, where you can stroll around admiring the uninterrupted view.
+This is especially popular in the evenings, when the lights of the city start to shine.
+The promenade also leads you to the nearby Avenue of Stars, a boulevard dedicated to Hong Kong’s film stars.

 Every night at 8pm, people gather along Victoria Harbour to watch the Symphony of Lights, the world’s largest permanent light show.
 Important landmarks of the city light up during the 14-minute show, accompanied by orchestral music.
 The observation deck in TST is again a prime spot to watch the show.